The Sound of an Orbit: A Quantum Spectrum at the ISCO: Discussion

 Figure \ref{fig:3} provides a deeper layer of insight, deconstructing the total spectrum into its constituent parts.
 The solid black line, representing the total excitation rate, is a superposition of the individual contributions from each angular momentum mode \((l,m)\), shown as dashed lines.
 The log-scale plot makes it clear that each peak in the total spectrum is dominated by a single \(m\)-mode.
 For instance, the first major peak (around \(\Omega_0 M \approx 0.09\)) is almost entirely due to the \(m=1\) modes, the second peak (around \(\Omega_0 M \approx 0.19\)) is dominated by the \(m=2\) modes, and so on.

 The sharp, divergent nature of the peaks is a characteristic feature of first-order perturbation theory at resonance.
 In a more complete physical model, effects such as the natural lifetime of the excited state would regularize these divergences, broadening them into finite Lorentzian profiles.
 However, within our model, these sharp resonances powerfully signify the discrete, quantum nature of the atom's interaction with the structured vacuum along its stable, periodic orbit.
 This unique spectral signature is a direct fingerprint of the kinematic and gravitational environment at the ISCO.
+It is important to note that this discrete structure arises from the worldline's periodicity and is not an artifact of the Boulware vacuum.
+While a different choice of vacuum (e.g., a thermal state) would alter the background and the peak amplitudes, the resonant frequency comb, which is a purely kinematic effect, would persist.

+This resonant phenomenon is not unique to gravitational contexts but has direct analogues in other areas of physics, such as cavity optomechanics and trapped-ion physics \cite{Aspelmeyer:2013fha}.
+In cavity optomechanics, the periodic motion of a mechanical oscillator coupled to an optical cavity mode leads to the creation of motional sidebands in the optical spectrum, a process in which mechanical phonons are converted into optical photons.
+The underlying physics is the same: a periodic modulation of the interaction between a quantum system and a field opens up discrete frequency channels for energy exchange.
+In our case, the atom's orbital motion plays the role of the mechanical oscillator, and its excitation corresponds to the creation of a quantum from the vacuum field, with the allowed energies dictated by the harmonics of the orbital frequency.
+This analogy reinforces the interpretation that the predicted frequency comb is a robust physical consequence of periodic motion.